11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

-closer look at Java's GUI libraries, working out how to make something only repaint if a user were to interact with it, at which point I realized I could just make the `Model` be a subclass of some variety of GUI component, which would let a `MouseListener` or `KeyListener` of some description simply call the `invalidate`/`repaint` methods of this GUI component, omitting the update loop entirely.
+closer look at Java's GUI libraries, working out how to make something only repaint if a user were to interact with it, at which point I realized I could just make the `Model` be a subclass of some variety of GUI component, which would let a `MouseListener` or `KeyListener` of some description simply call the controlling methods, which in turn call the `invalidate`/`repaint` methods of this GUI component, omitting the update loop entirely.

+In the MVP iteration, I didn't do this in a very optimal way.
+I had a `MouseController` class which implemented `MouseListener` (as well as `MouseMotionListener`), to listen for mouse inputs, and then call the appropriate methods of the `PassageModel`, via a `MouseControlModelInterface`.